 Prior to its Big Ten Tournament title loss, Maryland had defeated Johns Hopkins the previous four meetings, each time holding the Blue Jays to under 11 goals.

 That changed on Saturday night when the No. 2 Terps (12-3, 4-2) lost to the No. 7 Blue Jays, 13-10, in the first conference title game meeting of college lacrosse’s oldest rivalry.

 Senior Brock Turnbaugh won the goalie matchup with Dan Morris, stopping 14 of 24 shots on goal compared to Morris’ four saves.
 Johns Hopkins also scored within the final 15 seconds of each of the first three quarters, gaining precious momentum for the following 15 minutes.

 Senior midfielder Connor Kelly’s four points on two goals and two assists weren’t enough as sophomore attackman Cole Williams’ five goals powered Hopkins towards Big Ten Tournament glory.

 Senior faceoff specialist Hunter Moreland got the scoring started with a fast break score after senior long stick midfielder Matt Neudfelt failed to scoop up the loose ball from the opening draw.
-The Terps then killed off three sloppy penalties with stout man down defense before redshirt senior midfielder Tim Rotanz tied it with a long range effort assisted by Kelly.
+The Terps then killed off three sloppy penalties with stout man-down defense before Kelly assisted redshirt senior midfielder Tim Rotanz’s equalizing long-range effort.